minzzelo/cs2101ug/docs/UserGuide.md

 Examples:

-* `edit 3 q/What does OOP stand for? c/Acronyms` edits the 1st flashcard’s question and category to be "What does OOP stand for?" and "Acronyms" respectively
+* `edit 3 q/What does OOP stand for? c/Acronyms` edits the 1st flashcard’s question and category to be "What does OOP stand for?" and "Acronyms" respectively.
-* `edit 3 a/Object Oriented Programming t/OOP` edits the 3rd flashcard’s answer to "Object Oriented Programmin" and tag to "OOP"
+* `edit 3 a/Object Oriented Programming t/OOP` edits the 3rd flashcard’s answer to "Object Oriented Programming" and tag to "OOP".
-* `edit 3 n/Important question!` edits the 3rd flashcard’s note
+* `edit 3 n/Important question!` edits the 3rd flashcard’s note.

 <div style="page-break-after: always;"></div>